jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/openstack/access.rst

 Local CLI
 ---------

-Access OpenStack using the local CLI with the following steps:
+Access OpenStack using the local CLI with one of the following methods.

+**Method 1**

+You can use this method on either controller, active or standby.

 #.
-Log in to controller-0 via the console or SSH with a sysadmin/<sysadmin-password>.
+Log in to the desired controller via the console or SSH with a
-   *Do not use* source /etc/platform/openrc .
+   sysadmin/<sysadmin-password>.

+   **Do not** use ``source /etc/platform/openrc``.

 #.
 Set the CLI context to the StarlingX OpenStack Cloud Application and set up
    OpenStack admin credentials: